souragc/souragc.github.io/_posts/2021-05-13-setting-up-env-for-kernel.md

 echo 1 > /proc/sys/kernel/dmesg_restrict
 ```

-This will help later when we want to view `dmesg` and `/proc/kallsyms`.Another thing
+This will help later when we want to view `dmesg` and `/proc/kallsyms`.
+Another thing
 to change is the `start.sh`.
 Change the `kaslr` to `nokaslr` and add `-s` as another
 parameter.
 First one disables kaslr which will be really useful when we want to debug
 and the `-s` option creates a gdb server at `localhost:1234` which we will use to debug